Canterbury - FAQs

 Are we part of The BRIT School?

 We certainly are part of The BRIT school, we are The BRIT School's Saturday School and run to the same ethos, to celebrate creativity and allow students a space to explore the arts.
-BRIT kids launched 17 years ago in Croydon.
+BRIT kids launched 19 years ago in Croydon.

 Do you offer trial classes?

 Unfortunately we don’t offer trials for our other classes, but we are happy to book an appointment for you and your child to be shown around at a mutually convenient time.
 Trial classes can cause disruption for the existing students.
 We are on all social media platforms and have a u tube channel.
 These offer insights into what it is like to attend BRIT kids and examples of classroom content.

 How is the year organised?

 We run three terms per year: Autumn, Spring and Summer.
 Our terms are approx. 12 weeks long, and we do not break for half terms during our term time.

 How do we apply to join BRIT Kids?

 You simply need to complete an online application form - this is available through the 'apply now' link on the website.
-Just tick the boxes of the classes your child would like to attend and a admin person will be in contact.
+Just tick the boxes of the classes your child would like to attend and an admin person will be in contact.
 You may choose one to three classes, should your class not be available admin will contact you with an alternative.

 How are places allocated?